openMetadataInitiative/openMINDS_MATLAB/README.md

 To generally learn more about the openMINDS metadata framework please go to :arrow_right: [**ReadTheDocs**](https://openminds-documentation.readthedocs.io).
 You can test and learn how to use openMINDS in MATLAB by going through a small :arrow_right: [**DEMO**](https://matlab.mathworks.com/open/github/v1?repo=openMetadataInitiative/openMINDS_MATLAB&file=code/gettingStarted.mlx) on MATLAB Online.

-MathWorks provides a free basic version of [MATLAB Online](https://uk.mathworks.com/products/matlab-online.html), but you need to register a [MathWorks Account](https://www.mathworks.com/mwaccount/register?uri=https%3A%2F%2Fwww.mathworks.com%2Fproducts%2Fmatlab.html).
+MathWorks provides a free basic version of [MATLAB Online](https://uk.mathworks.com/products/matlab-online.html), but you need to register for a [MathWorks Account](https://www.mathworks.com/mwaccount/register?uri=https%3A%2F%2Fwww.mathworks.com%2Fproducts%2Fmatlab.html).

 ## Installation